syncfusion-content/blazor-docs/blazor/image-editor/frame.md

 * frameType - Specified the image data or url of the image to be inserted.

-* Color - Specifies the color for the frame.
+* color - Specifies the color for the frame.

 * gradientColor - Specifies the gradient color for the frame.